devfactor/angular-multiselect/README.md

 - Depends on lodash for some convenience functions

 ### Known issues
-- In the text filter, pressing escape is bringing back previously entered text, at least in Firefox
+- Firefox: In the text filter, pressing escape is bringing back previously entered text.
+Works fine in Chrome though.
+- Clicking the dropdown pushes down content below it.
+Not sure how to address this.

 ### Examples
 Example: working on plunkr.